goreleaser/goreleaser/www/content/actions.md

 }
 ```

-This should support everything already supported by our [Docker image][docker].
+This should support *almost* everything already supported by GoReleaser's
+[Docker image][docker].
 Check the [install](/install) section for more details.

+## What doesn't work

+Projects that depend on `$GOPATH`.
+GitHub Actions override the `WORKDIR`
+instruction and it seems like we can't override it.

+In the future releases we may hack something together to work around this,
+but, for now, only projects using Go modules are supported.

 [actions]: https://github.com/features/actions
 [docker]: https://hub.docker.com/r/goreleaser/goreleaser